 Day 7

-Today you ride to the beach.
-Between June 1st and September 15th, this ride is at dawn to avoid the holiday makers on the beach.
-It’s a beautiful ride at first light as the sun rises over the dunes.
-There is the possibility of a beach canter before reaching a lovely picnic spot in the pine forest where your horses rest while you may swim in the sea and after lunch.
-After lunch you ride through the dunes, returning to Vila Park.
-Farewell dinner and overnight.
+The last day of riding heads to the beach.
+Between 1st June and September 15th this ride is at dawn to avoid the holiday makers on the beach.
+It is a beautiful ride at first light, just as the sun rises over the dunes.
+There is the possibility of a beach canter before reaching a lovely picnic spot in the Pine forest.
+The horses rest while riders can cool off with a swim in the sea.
+After lunch, ride through the dunes, returning to Vila Park (or similar).
+Say goodbye to the horses and enjoy a dinner in a local restaurant and overnight in the hotel.

 Please follow this link for a map of this itinerary: Blue Coast Trail